1 hour guided, or semi-guided tour

 About the program:

 Students will have the opportunity to explore Europe as a hub of conflicting political ideologies.
 National ambitions will be considered in the context of the outbreak, the course and the culmination of WWII.
-In a facilitated workshop, students will focus on Operation Barbarossa and the intrinsic link between the Holocaust and the aims of the Nazis to create a racial empire in Europe.
+In a facilitated workshop, students will focus on the intrinsic link between the Holocaust and the aims of the Nazis to create a racial empire in Europe.
 Students will gain an insight into the impact of war and the Holocaust through artefacts from the Sydney Jewish Museum collection and the experience of hearing survivor testimony.

 Image credit: SJM Collection.